Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 If you don’t want to give your SSN as the owner, don’t be the owner.
 What if another entity is the owner?

-Does that mean you provide the EIN, likely, but what about the second entity who is the owner?
+Does that mean you provide the EIN?
+Probably, but what about the second entity, who is the owner?
 What if you own that entity?
 Doesn’t that mean you would provide your SSN (assuming you have one) for the second entity?
 Yes.

 Does that help at all?
 It might depend upon the nature of the company, and keep in mind the 23 exemptions, of which one is whether you have 20 or more employees or report over $5 million in revenues.